NajiElKotob/Awesome-KPIs/README.md

 ## KPIs
 #### What is a KPI Dashboard?

-`A KPI dashboard displays key performance indicators in integrated and interactive charts and graphs, allowing for quick and deep insights.`
+`A KPI dashboard displays key performance indicators in integrated and interactive charts and graphs, allowing for quick and deep insights.
+Simply, the Key Performance Indicators (KPIs) are a special set of metrics that help determine whether business is going in the right or wrong direction. `

 -----
 ### KPIs by Function